-However, if you want to opt for something a little more subtle, a pop of color in the form of a bag or pair of earrings is a great way to incorporate elements of the most popular 80s fashion trends into your everyday life.
+However, if you want to opt for something a little more subtle, a pop of color in the form of a bag or pair of earrings is a great way to incorporate elements of this 80s fashion trend into your everyday life.

-If you want to play it safe and add a subtle nod to the 80s in our everyday outfits without doing too much, then we recommend opting for a leather jacket that is either black or brown in color.
+If you want to play it safe and add a subtle nod to the 80s without doing too much, then we recommend opting for a leather jacket that is either black or brown.

-On the other hand, if you want to wear something that captures the fun of this vibrant decade for history, then why don’t you consider opting for a colored leather jacket?
+On the other hand, if you want to wear something that captures the fun of this vibrant decade of history, then why don’t you consider opting for a colored leather jacket?

-If you want to get your hands on an authentic 80s leather jacket instead of purchasing one new, why don’t you consider paying a visit to your local vintage or thrift store?
+Top tip: If you want to get your hands on an authentic 80s leather jacket instead of purchasing one new, why don’t you consider going to your local vintage or thrift store?

-More often than not, you’ll be able to find vintage 80s pieces (not just leather jackets) from these stores that are authentic and often at a very reasonable price.
+More often than not, you’ll be able to find vintage 80s pieces from these authentic stores and at a very reasonable price.

-Along with statement-making colored leather jackets and pants, we’re sure that it will come as no surprise to hear that we’re also mentioning denim.
+Along with statement-making colored leather jackets and pants, we’re sure it’s not surprising to hear that we’re also mentioning denim.

-Even though denim was no-doubt worn prior to this decade, it can certainly be said that denim has become almost synonymous with the 80s – and for good reason, too.
+Even though denim was no doubt worn before this decade, it can certainly be said that denim has become almost synonymous with the 80s – and for good reason, too.

 So, with all that being said, if you’re interested in adding some elements of the 1980s to your wardrobe – stocking up on some new denim is a great place to start, and a super affordable way to capture a sense of the 80s style in your clothing choices.

-Even though people have been accessorizing their outfits way before the 1980s had even begun – we do think that it’s pretty safe to say that accessories that were commonly worn during the 1980s certainly had a distinct style to them unlike any other decades of fashion that came before.
+Even though people have been accessorizing their outfits way before the 1980s had even begun – we do think that it’s pretty safe to say accessories that were commonly worn during the 1980s had a distinct style to them, unlike any other decades of fashion that came before.

-So, with all that being said, if you are interested in adding a pop of 80s style and charm to your modern day outfits, one of the easiest ways that you can achieve this (as well as one of the more affordable ways, too) is by opting to incorporate some 80s accessories into your outfits.
+If you are interested in adding a pop of 80s style and charm to your modern-day outfits, one of the easiest ways that you can achieve this (as well as one of the more affordable ways, too) is by opting to incorporate some 80s accessories into your outfits.

-That being said, while denim pieces and leather jackets are an awesome way to add subtle references to the 80s, if you really want to go all out – you’d be making the right choice to add a pop of vibrance to your outfits with some neon clothing!
+While denim pieces and leather jackets are an awesome way to add subtle references to the 80s, if you want to go all out, you’d be making the right choice to add a pop of vibrance to your outfits with some neon clothing!

-If you want to make a statement, then one of the best ways that you can incorporate neon into your outfits is with an eye catching piece of clothing that is going to stand out from the rest – such as a dress or top.
+One of the best ways that you can incorporate neon into your outfits is with an eye-catching piece of clothing that is going to stand out from the rest – such as a dress or top.

 Although, if you want a more subtle touch of neon as a nod to the 80s, a neon jewelry piece or neon bag is a fun and cute way to add a pop of color to your outfits.

-Besides being a direct reference to the sports streetwear that rose to prominence and became extremely popular during the 1980s, we’re sure that you’ll find that athleisure is the perfect way to stay cozy and comfortable while running errands and going about your day to day activities.
+Besides being a direct reference to the sports streetwear that rose to prominence during the 1980s, we’re sure that you’ll find that athleisure is the perfect way to stay cozy and comfortable while running errands and going about your day-to-day activities.

-Not sure where to start?
-Not a problem.
-Even though sports wear has been around for years, it can be a little tricky to figure out how to piece together outfits that will be appropriate for everyday life.
+Even though sportswear has been around for years, it can be a little tricky to figure out how to piece together outfits that will be appropriate for everyday life.

-Still, if you’re looking to purchase a few pieces for your everyday wardrobe collection, we recommend stocking up on basic essentials such as biker shorts (in neutral colors as they will go with more clothing pieces) sweaters (both oversized and cropped) as well as lycra leggings and fitted, long sleeved tops for a figure-hugging feel.
+Still, if you’re looking to purchase a few pieces for your everyday wardrobe collection, we recommend stocking up on essentials such as biker shorts (in neutral colors as they will go with more clothing pieces) sweaters (both oversized and cropped) as well as lycra leggings and fitted, long-sleeved tops for a figure-hugging feel.

-For a modern twist, you could even consider pairing your athleisure outfits with a big, oversized jacket, which is what many modern women and men often opt to go for.
+For a modern twist, you could even consider pairing your athleisure outfits with a big, oversized jacket, which is what many modern women and men often opt for.

 Frequently Asked Questions

-Looking back on pictures it might seem as though anything went (especially given how fun and colorful the clothing was) it’s important to keep in mind that there were some distinct clothing styles that helped to shape this time period.
+Looking back on pictures it might seem as though there were no rules (especially given how fun and colorful the clothing was), but there were some distinct clothing styles that helped to shape this time.

-Generally speaking, for women, the most popular clothing fashion includes things such as high waisted jeans (which are now commonly referred to as mom jeans), taffeta dresses, pouf dresses and clothing that was specifically designed to be worn as a “power outfit” in the workplace.
+For women, the most popular clothing fashion includes things such as high-waisted jeans (now commonly referred to as mom jeans), taffeta dresses, pouf dresses, and clothing that was specifically designed to be worn as a “power outfit” in the workplace.

-Due to this, it should come as no surprise to hear that the 1980s introduced the popular trend of shoulder pads that were often used in women’s clothing to create a more traditionally masculine silhouette that was often worn in the workplace.
+Shoulder pads were introduced, often used in women’s clothing to create a more traditionally masculine silhouette that was celebrated in the workplace.

-Fun fact: these power outfits were directly inspired by Dynasty and Dallas – two extremely popular TV shows of the day.
+Fun fact: these power outfits were directly inspired by Dynasty and Dallas – two extremely popular TV shows at the time.

-Along with this, there were many other popular styles and trends that were enjoyed by both men and women.
+Along with this, many other popular styles and trends were enjoyed by both men and women.

-However, there’s really no “clear cut” answer to this question, as there were so many styles in fashion that rose to prominence during this time period and directly influenced modern fashion as we now know it today.
+There’s no “clear cut” answer to this question, as there were so many styles in fashion that rose to prominence during this time, and directly influenced modern fashion as we know it today.